 any assistants, using traditional, millennia old goldsmithing techniques.
 Whenever possible the metals are

 recycled and the gemstones ethically mined .

-jewelry trends in my work.
+and it is one of a kind.
 I follow my own creative voice and my belief that

 a jewel acquires meaning by coming into the world.